ericbeland/enhanced_errors/README.md

 #### Using `eligible_for_capture`

 The `eligible_for_capture` hook yields an Exception, and allows you to decide whether you want to capture it or not.
-By default, all exceptions are captured.
+By default, bindings are captured for all non-critical exceptions.
 When the block result is true, the error will be captured.
 Error capture is relatively cheap, but ignoring errors you don't care about makes it almost totally free.
-One use-case for eligible_for_capture is to run a string or regexp off a setting flag, which lets you turn on and off what you capture without redeploying.
+One use-case for eligible_for_capture is to run a string or regexp off a setting/feature flag, which lets you turn on and off what you capture without redeploying.
+This can let you hunt a specific bug without a re-deploy.

 ```ruby
 EnhancedErrors.eligible_for_capture do |exception|